 How to Serve Cookies with Almond Flour?

-- Hot chocolate: Is anything better than cookies and cocoa on a wintry day?
+- Hot chocolate: Is anything better than cookies and cocoa on a winter day?

-- Cookie platter: During the holidays, I make a cookie platter (or even charcuterie) with healthy gingersnap cookies, oatmeal cookies, healthy pecan pie bars and coconut oil fudge.
+- Cookie platter: During the holidays, I make a cookie platter with healthy gingersnaps, oatmeal cookies and healthy pecan pie bars.

 - Game day: I rotate between making these and almond flour brownies for the big games!

-- Lunchbox: As a treat, I often include these or healthy chocolate bread in the kids lunchbox for a surprise.
+- Lunchbox: As a treat, I often include these in the kids lunchbox for a surprise.

 How to Store Gluten Free Almond Cookies?